Daily Events - 1960

 Early February

-Fats Domino is booked around his hometown of New Orleans so he can supervise the building of his new house.
+Fats Domino is booked around his hometwown of New Orleans so that he can supervise the building of his new house-- one large enough to comfortably raise his nine children.

-Bobby Darin and Connie Francis are chosen the King and Queen of Hearts by the American Heart Association for its annual-fund raising drive.
+Bobby and Connie Francis are Chosen "king and Queen of Hearts" by the American Heart Association for their annual fund-raising drive.

 February 10

-The Champs perform "To Much Tequila" on ABC-TV's American Bandstand
+The Champs perform "Too Much Tequila" on American Bandstand on ABC-TV.

 February 12

-Chuck Berry headlines the Apollo Theatre with Little Anthony and the Imperials, Baby Washington and the Mello-Kings.
+At New York's Apollo Theater, Chuck Berry is the headliner this week.
+Also appearing are Litle Anthony and the Imperials, Baby Washington and the Mello-Kings.

 February 15

-Paul Anka begins a week long engagement at the New Lotus Club in Washington, D.C.
+Paul anka opens a week-long engagement at the New Lotus Club in Washington, D.C.

 February 16